Courses

 Internship in Professional Theatre

-Prerequisite(s): DRAM 419 or DRAM 421; and permission from the department.
+Prerequisite(s): DRAM 419 or DRAM 421; and approval from the program chair.
 Relevant experience in at least one Greystone Theatre production is required.

 DRAM 477.0